duckyst/duckyst/README.md

 -----------------------------------------------------------------------------------------------------
 Düşünmeyen beyinler, düşüncesizlere esir olmaktan öteye gidemezler.<br>
-Minds that do not think cannot go beyond being captive to the thoughtless.
+Unthinking minds are no more than slaves to the unthinking.